Skip to main content

 When you do choose to participate in a wellness program, you are often sharing deeply personal information, from blood pressure and cholesterol levels to family medical history.
 Several federal laws work in concert to protect this data.

-The ADA requires that any medical information gathered through a be kept confidential and stored in medical files that are separate from your main personnel file.
+The ADA requires that any medical information gathered through a wellness program be kept confidential and stored in medical files that are separate from your main personnel file.
 This separation is a critical safeguard against potential discrimination.

 Together, these laws create a shield, allowing you to engage in health promoting activities while maintaining control over who sees your data and how it is used.